 ↑ Showcase of new one-page checkout

-By now, it's evident that Shopify has completely overhauled not just the checkout process but also the entire ecosystem supporting it.
-After transitioning from checkout.liquid merchants will have much greater control over the whole checkout experience – from the visual design to the underlying logic.
+By now, it's evident that Shopify has completely overhauled the checkout process and the entire ecosystem supporting it.
+After transitioning from checkout.liquid, merchants will have much greater control over the whole checkout experience from the visual design to the underlying logic.

-A key takeaway for merchants is that they can now enjoy enhanced customization without needing to opt-out from Shopify's managed checkout.
+A key takeaway for merchants is that they can now enjoy enhanced customization without needing to opt out from Shopify's managed checkout.
 A central selling point of Shopify has always been its highly effective, stable, and secure checkout process.
-However, in the past, this advantage was diminished whenever merchants took control of their checkout, as this meant opting out of Shopify's automatic updates, bug fixes, and security improvements.
-The checkout update allows merchants to experience the best of both worlds - a highly customizable checkout experience and the reliability provided by Shopify's system maintenance and updates.
+However, in the past, this advantage was diminished whenever merchants took control of their checkout because this meant opting out of Shopify's automatic updates, bug fixes, and security improvements.
+The checkout update allows merchants to experience the best of both worlds: a highly customizable checkout experience and the reliability provided by Shopify's system maintenance and updates.

 Transitioning to the new checkout system may initially seem like a major effort for many vendors.
 However, it's important to consider the prolonged transition period Shopify provides.
 This allows for a gradual shift, which, when planned and executed strategically in advance, can mitigate a heavy immediate investment.